camunda-community-hub/camunda-8-examples/event-processing/README.md

 * define a message name that matches the events' name
 * if not a start event, define a correlation key that matches the events' id
-* have an end listener with the job type `correlated`
+* have an end listener or a following service task with the job type `correlated`

 Now, an event can be published and its state can be tracked with the rest api: